stedy/caldecott_classifier/README.md

 2 - `build_model.py` - Uses [Tensorflow](https://www.tensorflow.org/) to
 build a matrix of likely colors based on pre-trained color data

-3 - `classify_covers.py` - Classify the Caldecott Medal winners book
-covers based on the model built in the prior step.
+3 - `classify_covers.py` - Uses the [colorgram](https://github.com/obskyr/colorgram.py) python module to extract color profiles from each cover image and classify each book covers based on the model built in the prior step.

 4 - `make_figure.py` - Uses [Seaborn](https://seaborn.pydata.org/) to